HiroshiAdaniya/alx-low_level_programming/0x00-hello_world/README.md

+# 0x00-hello_world

+Hello_World is the introduction into the C programming world.
+It will be the start into coding with the C programming language.

-# Scripts and c files
+## Scripts and c files

-This directory will contain the scripts required and the c programming codes
+This directory will contain the scripts for the project and the c programming source codes